 “I don’t believe in the Good King anymore.
 Everything about Him and His Kingdom are fairy tales.
 Myths are what they are!
 And you are so stupid to believe in such ridiculous things!
 I have learned that if you want to get through this life you have to fight and show no mercy toward those who stand up against you.
 Violence and aggression are the keys to survival in this World.”

-“Oh, you poor soul!
+Eddy then cried out in despair,”Oh, you poor soul!
 You have been deceived by our enemies and have adapted their lifestyle.”
-Eddy cried.

 Eddy swallowed hard and closed his eyes.